2023 Đắk Lắk attacks

-On June 11, 2023, an unidentified group of dozens of individuals attacked the People's Committee headquarters of the Ea Tiêu and Ea Ktur communes in Cư Kuin district, Đắk Lắk province, Vietnam resulting in 9 fatalities and 2 seriously injured individuals.
+On June 11, 2023, an unidentified group of dozens of terrorists attacked the People's Committee headquarters of the Ea Tiêu and Ea Ktur communes in Cư Kuin district, Đắk Lắk province, Vietnam, resulting in 9 fatalities and 2 seriously injured individuals.
 Simultaneously, numerous papers and documents were set on fire and destroyed.
 As of June 23, 2023, a total of 75 individuals have been arrested in connection with the shooting incident out of a total of 84 individuals involved.
 The Vietnamese government has referred to this as "an act of terrorism aimed at overthrowing the people's government."

 Background

 The Central Highlands region occupies a significant portion of Vietnam's coffee-growing area.
 It is also home to several ethnic minority groups categorized as Montagnards.
 This region has long been considered a hotspot for land disputes and racial persecution perpetuated by the Vietnamese.
 During the Vietnam War, the Montagnards reluctantly collaborated with the South Vietnamese government due to American pressure, but their alliance was fractious and hostile due to South Vietnam's state-sponsored migration and cultural discrimination that displaced Montagnards.
 In 1974, a Montagnard rebellion against the government was brutally crushed by the ARVN.
 The newly established communist government in 1975 also did nothing to improve the lives of Montagnards and even escalated the persecution of tribes that began under Ngô Đình Diệm.

 Some demand greater autonomy rights, while others who are in exile abroad support separatism.
 On September 20, 2000, Christian priest Bdasu K'Bông, with the support of United Front for the Liberation of Oppressed Races (FULRO), established the "Tin lành Đê-ga" (Degar Evangelical Church) in Vietnam with the aim of advocating for the establishment of an independent Degar state.
 There have been some separatist movements operating in the Central Highlands, who organized two major protests in 2001 and 2004.

 At the end of May 2022, the People's Committee of Cu Kuin district carried out the forced demolition of 64 structures believed to have been illegally constructed on coffee land managed by Việt Thắng Coffee Limited Liability Company in Ea Tiêu commune, as well as 500 other structures.
 On February 28, 2023, the same district carried out forced land reclamation and clearance to implement the project of the Hồ Chí Minh road bypass in the eastern part of Buôn Ma Thuột.
 However, the eviction was halted on March 4.
 In May 2023, a reporter from the Tiền Phong newspaper was threatened with death after publishing an exposé on illegal land exploitation and subsequently bringing attention to the construction site within this area.